What is a Building Contractor and General Contractor

 What is a building contractor?

-Building contractors specialize in all tasks related to construction work.
+Building contractors specialise in all tasks related to construction work.
 They usually have their own team of builders and other experts, but might hire additional people if the construction project calls for additional manpower.

-Construction contractors are not builders themselves - this is a management role.
+Construction contractors are not builders themselves; this is a management role.
 In typical construction management setups, a building contractor usually works directly under the project's general contractor.

 What is a general contractor?